nidhiunnithan/excel-report/README.md

 # excel-report
-thedata gas seven sheets and the data was from an IT support company
+the data has seven sheets and the data was from an IT support company